The Greatest Directors: The New Breed

 Then the most fortuitous thing happened for him, he obtained the rights to direct Lord of the Rings in two parts.
 After some time of negotiating with Miramax over the script and being forced into cutting the movie down from the two parts into one, Jackson managed a last minute move to New Line Cinema who were willing to fund a trilogy.
 The trilogy was filmed over an almost non-stop 14 month period from October 1999 to the end of 2000 and the movies were released on a yearly basis between 2001 and 2003.

 Then in 2005 Jackson made his next movie, King Kong, for which he received the previously unheard of upfront salary of $20 million.
-He is currently is working on a number of projects, including The Hobbit which is being scheduled for release in two parts in 2012 and 2013.
+Next he took on a couple smaller projects, then in 2011 began to tackle another trilogy of movies based on Tolkien's The Hobbit.
+The three parts (which should have been done as two, but that is another story) released in 2012, 2013 and 2014.

 James Cameron: Director James Cameron, born in Ontario, Canada, began his career in the film industy in 1977, six years after his family had moved to California when he was 16.
 He started in the film industry as a model maker, then quickly moved on to art direction and later to special effects where he worked on a number of productions, including John Carpenter's Escape From New York (1981).
 His first job as director came after the original director for the 1981 film Piranha II: The Spawning quit the project and Cameron was promoted from special effects director.
 Cameron's interest in science and his early work in special effects helped him create movies throughout his career that often involved cutting-edge special effects and technologies, a common characteristic of his films.